 (c) the requirements for the PIF referred to in Article 11;

-(d) the provisions on sampling and analysis referred to in Article 12;
+(d) the provisions applicable to sample and analysis referred to in Article 12;

-(e) the notification requirements referred to in Articles 13 and 16;
+(e) the notification requirements to Articles 13 and 16;

-(f) the restrictions for substances referred to in Articles 14, 15 and 17;
+(f) the restrictions for some substances specified in Articles 14, 15 and 17;

 (g) the animal testing requirements referred to in Article 18;

-(i) the requirements related to product claims set out in Article 20;
+(i) the requirements about the product claim set out in Article 20;

 (j) the access to information for the public referred to in Article 21;

-(k) the communication of serious undesirable effects referred to in Article 23;
+(k) the communication about serious undesirable effects referred to in Article 23;

 (l) the information requirements on substances referred to in Article 24.

-2) Where applicable, a competent authority shall inform the competent authority of the Member State in which the responsible person is established of the measures which it has required the responsible person to take.
+2) Where it is possible, a competent authority shall inform the competent authority of the Member State in which the responsible person is established about the measures which it has required him to take.

-3) The responsible person shall ensure that the measures referred to in paragraph 1 are taken in respect of all the products concerned which are made available on the market throughout the Community.
+3) The responsible person shall ensure that the measures, specified in paragraph 1, are taken in respect of all the products which are available on the market throughout the Community.